 That’s the quiet beauty of winter in Cabbagetown, a quaint neighbourhood that sits just east of bustling Church-Wellesley Village and west of eclectic Gerrard Street East.

-Note: Animals can be viewed in pens and paddocks daily from 9 a.m. to 5 p.m., but indoor activities and attractions, including the barns, are currently on pause, so check the website for updates.
+Note: Animals can be viewed in pens and paddocks daily from 9 a.m. to 5 p.m., but indoor activities and attractions are currently on pause, so check the website for updates.
 201 Winchester St.

-Diners can select from an array of soups, salads, tataki plates and seafood, though regulars say they keep coming back for the shareable sushi pizzas, which pair an avocado base with yams, salmon, scallops, tuna, crab or unagi.
+Diners can select from various items, including soups, salads, tataki plates and seafood.
+However, regulars say they keep returning for the shareable sushi pizzas, which pair an avocado base with yams, salmon, scallops, tuna, crab or unagi.
 533 Parliament St.

 Where better to warm up after a day exploring wintry Cabbagetown than an Italian trattoria housed in a cozy cottage?
 F’Amelia focuses on northern Italian cuisine: salads, focaccia, risotto, pizza and pasta (including vegan options).
 Dessert?
 Tiramisu is an excellent balm for winter’s chill.
 12 Amelia St.

 This relaxed pizza parlour (gluten-free and vegan options available) is modest in size but big on its welcoming vibe.
-There’s a great selection of beers on tap, as well as wine.
+There’s a great selection of beers on tap and wine.
 And don’t be surprised if a local stranger joins you at your table.
 521 Parliament St.

-You’ll also share the space with die-hard winter cyclists vying for the incredible pastries and tummy-warming lattes.
+You’ll also share the space with die-hard winter cyclists vying for incredible pastries and tummy-warming lattes.
 (Note: currently takeout only, so check café website for updates.)
 519 Parliament St.

-But if numbers warrant, consider ordering the whole tandoori chicken for your table, or for a tongue-stinging feast after your afternoon in the snow, the chili chicken with fluffy pea-and-rice pullao and a sweet mango lassi to wash it all down.
+But if numbers warrant, consider ordering the whole tandoori chicken for your table.
+Or, for a tongue-stinging feast after your afternoon in the snow, order the chicken vindaloo and a sweet mango lassi to wash it all down.
 556 Parliament St.

-Getting to Cabbagetown:
+Getting to Cabbagetown